FenzXT/FRANTIC_BOT/README.md

 !antimention @user/role (resets using same command)

-!antinuke (disable using same command)
+!antinuke (only owner can disable using same command)

 !createwebhook "WebhookURL" "Color Code" "Headline" "Your Messages"